|

 Gary works for the US National Park Service on the planning team at Yosemite National

-Park.
-While working as a park ranger during the1980's, he became concerned about the need to view Earth as one entity, not fragmented
+1980's, he became concerned about the need to view Earth as one entity, not fragmented

 into incompatible, competing areas called cities, farmlands, and parks, and the corollary